Twisted Brown Trucker: Reunion, Rebel Soul, First Kiss and Sweet Southern Sugar (2012 onward)

 After a hiatus, Twisted Brown Trucker resumed playing with Kid Rock, starting with 2012's Rebel Soul; Kid Rock said that he wanted the album to feel like a greatest hits album, but with new songs.

 In 2013, Twisted Brown Trucker performed on the "Best Night Ever" tour, where Kid Rock motioned to charge no more than $20 for his tickets.
 The following year, the band moved to Warner Bros.
 Records, releasing Kid Rock's only album on the label, First Kiss, which he self-produced.
 Subsequently, after leaving Warner Bros., Kid Rock signed with the country label Broken Bow Records.

 In July 2017, keyboardist Jimmy Bones released his first solo album, Snakebit And Wandering.
 In November, Twisted Brown Trucker performed on Kid Rock's eleventh studio album, Sweet Southern Sugar.

-Music

-Style

-Twisted Brown Trucker's music is noted for its eclectic sound, which draws from genres such as hip hop, heavy metal, Southern rock, country, blues, funk, and soul.
+Musical style

 Guitarist Jason Krause has said of Twisted Brown Trucker, "we are a country, rock, hip-hop, blues, jazz, metal band".
 Krause has also described Twisted Brown Trucker's music as "Run-DMC and Lynyrd Skynyrd in a blender."
 According to Eulinberg, she was hired "because I'm a chick drummer that can rock"; Kid Rock allegedly told her she got the job because she "doesn't play drums like a girl".
 Her drumming style ranges from wild hard rock and heavy metal drumming to gentler country drumming.

-Influences

 Kid Rock's influences include Bob Seger and the Beastie Boys.
 Keyboardist Jimmie Bones says his playing style was influenced by blues, R&B, garage and punk music.
 Drummer Stefanie Eulinberg has cited, as an influence on her playing style, Tony Thompson, Chester Thompson, Neil Peart, Dennis Chambers, and Terry Bozzio.